s1m0n32001/WeightedVoronoi/README.md

     - Compute centroids $C_i$
     - Move each generator to its centroid

-The initial generators are technically not important, but we can help the algorithm by starting from a reasonable configuration, e.g. from a Dithering algorithm.
+T
+#### Initial configuration
+The initial configuration is technically not important for the convergence of the algorithm; it is nonetheless useful to start with a reasonable configuration; one could, for example, use Floyd-Steinberg Dithering.

+What we did, however, was starting by extracting $N$ random pixels with probabiliy given by the gray values.

 #### Computation of the edges and centroid
 Practically speaking, we want to compute the centroids starting from the picture of a painting.
 In order to do that, we can do the following: